Chart Color Schemes

 Albury features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households account for 56.5% of all households, including 19.6% couples with children, 27.6% couples without children, and 8.6% single parent families.
+Family households account for 56.5% of all households, consisting of 19.6% couples with children, 27.6% couples without children, and 8.6% single parent families.
 Non-family households make up the remaining 43.5%, with lone person households at 39.4% and group households comprising 4.1%.
-The median household size is 2.0 people, smaller than the Rest of NSW average of 2.4.
+The median household size is 2.0 people, which is smaller than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households